For Index of Brides, CLICK

 lace, and caught at the shoulder with orange blossoms.
 She was given away by her father, and

 attended by two bridesmaids, Miss Hazel Leonard and Miss Grace Graham.
-The former wore a chic little frock of nile
+The former wore a chic little frock of nile green taffeta, the bodice of silver embroidery, the

-prettily gowned in orchid taffeta, and both wore hats of black tulle with
+Miss Graham was most prettily gowned in orchid taffeta, and both wore

-sequin crowns, and carried Dresden bouquets.
-The mother of the bride wore
+hats of black tulle with sequin crowns, and carried Dresden bouquets.
+The

-pearl grey faille with corsage bouquet of orchids, and a becoming hat of
+mother of the bride wore pearl grey faille with corsage bouquet of orchids,

-was gowned in blue and gold brocade, with a large black hat, and also carried
+Graham, mother of the groom, was gowned in blue and gold brocade, with a

-orchids.
-Mr. Edward Wittaker, of
+Mr. Edward Wittaker, of Toronto acted as

-Toronto acted as best man, and the ushers were the Messrs.
+best man, and the ushers were the Messrs.
 Ted Byers of Chatham, George Graham and

 Jamison Bone, of Belleville.
 Professor